 - Great Danes

-It should be reiterated that ANY breed my be a service dog.
-This absolutely includes staffordshire terriers, rottweilers, doberman pinschers, poodles, greyhounds, akitas, beagles, pomeranians, schnauzers, etc. Basically, any breed (purebred or mixed breed) may be used so long as they are able to adequately perform a task to aid a person with a disability.
-Again, it is VERY important to do research on the breed you consider for the role of a service animal, as some breeds are better suited for certain tasks that others would not be.
-Take into consideration the temperament, intelligence, physical ability and trainability when selecting a breed.
+It should be reiterated that while ANY breed my be a service dog, it does not mean all breeds are suitable for service dog work.
+It is VERY important to do research on the breed you consider for the role of a service animal, as some breeds are better suited for certain tasks that others would not be.
+Take into consideration the temperament, physical requirements, lifespan, health concerns and trainability when selecting a breed.

 Q: Can a handler and service dog team be denied access to FHA housing, a public entity or facility based on their breed or a municipality ordinance that bans that breed?

 A: No, any breed of dog is allowed access and to accommodate its handler as long as it is a service animal.
 Exclusion of a service dog based on fears, bias towards the characteristics of a breed, assumptions, generalizations or stereotypes of how the dog may act because of its breed are not allowed and is discriminatory.
 However, if the service animal is acting unruly or exhibits a threat to the safety of the public (lunging, growling, barking, biting, etc.) the animal is subject to removal from the entity, regardless if its breed.

 Q: How long does it take to train a service dog?

 A: There is no ‘exact’ amount of time that it takes to fully train a service dog.
 The length of time depends on many factors, including but not limited to: the dog’s breed, age, temperament, attention span, level of focus, socialization skills, etc. Service dog programs generally have very specific training programs for every dog.
 Training can begin as early as 12 weeks for basic obedience and as late as 3 years if not later for more specialized training.
 Generally, it takes between 18-24 months to fully train a service dog.
 Every dog’s training time will vary.